 As more time passed, people came to believe that Shinto gods were merely manifestations of Buddhism deities, such as Nyorai and Bosatsu.
 For example, a popular belief was that Amaterasu is a manifestation of Dainichi Nyorai.
 Also Shinto gods were believed to guard temples, also awaiting salvation from the Buddha.

 However, Yoshida Kanetomo, argued that this was not the case.
 His ideology, later termed Yoshida Shinto, was that in fact Shinto is the origin of all beliefs.
 He claimed that was the “root” of all faiths and Confucianism the “branch”, and Buddhism the “fruit”.
-In x he built the Daigengu beside the honden of Yoshida Shrine as the main worship hall of a god mentioned nowhere in the Kojiki, Soranaki-oomoto-mikotokami [虚無大元尊神], the ultimate god of creation.
+In the 15th century, he built the Daigengu beside the honden of Yoshida Shrine as the main worship hall of a god mentioned nowhere in the Kojiki, Soranaki-oomoto-mikotokami [虚無大元尊神], the ultimate god of creation.
 Because Kanetomo was high rank priest in charge of sacred rituals for the imperial palace, his ideas quickly gained popularity.

 In the early Meiji Period, the Meiji Restoration forced Buddhism and Shinto to finally establish clear boundaries between the two faiths and Emperor Meiji declared Shinto superior to Buddhism, as Buddhism is not native to Japan.
 The emperor’s orders sadly resulted in the destruction of many temples.
 Eventually, Yoshida Shinto came to an end because it was no longer necessary.